ncorbuk/SubZone/README.md

-**Can also be used as an import to your own script/program** *from subdomain import subzone* then use **subzone.get(url)** eg. subzone.get('https://facebook.com') Will print out a list of registard domains and active domains - in color -
+**Can also be used as an import to your own script/program** *from subdomain import subzone* then use **subzone.get(url)** eg. subzone.get('https://facebook.com') Will print out a list of registered domains and active domains - in color -

 **Example Usage:**
 ```